AlexChalk/sketch-pad/README.md

 If you want to try out my finished project online, it is hosted [here](https://adc17.github.io/sketch-pad/) on github.io.

-## My Approach
+## Further Information

-This was my first real Javascript project, so I doubt I've used good practice!
+This was my first real Javascript project, and though I tried my best, I doubt I've used good practice!
 I wrote it while following [the Odin Project](http://www.theodinproject.com), a free online web development curriculum.